-Disclosures to the Secretary of the U.S. Department of Health and Human Services - University of Maryland Health Partners is required to share your PHI with the Secretary of the U.S. Department of Health and Human Services.
+Disclosures to the Secretary of the U.S. Department of Health and Human Services - CareFirst Community Health Plan Maryland is required to share your PHI with the Secretary of the U.S. Department of Health and Human Services.
 This happens when the Secretary looks into or decides if we are in compliance with the HIPAA Privacy Regulations.